 - Eight Instalment Scheme.

-If you are interested in part-time undergraduate study and wish to attend a an Open Day to find out more and meet our academics, then please register your interest for our Undergraduate Open Day here.
-If you are a postgraduate, then register for our Postgraduate Open Day.
+If you are interested in part-time undergraduate study and wish to attend an Open Day to find out more and meet our academics, then please visit our dedicated Open Days webpage for further information.

 How to apply for a part-time course